raninder2728-alt/Induction_report/README.md

 ### 6. ID Card Making Process
 After all sessions, we were given a **short break**, following which our section was taken for the **ID card making process**.
 This was a key step in completing our onboarding and officially becoming part of the GNDEC student community.

+---

+## Day 8 – Basics of Electrical Engineering & Chemistry Introduction (8th August 2025)

+Our day started at 9:00 AM with the first lecture on **BEEE (Basics of Electrics and Electronic Engineering)**, delivered by **Professor Harpreet Kaur**.
+The session lasted until 10:30 AM.

+She explained key concepts such as:
+- Conductors, insulators, and semiconductors
+- Valence band and conduction band
+- Potential difference, voltage, and electromotive force
+- Ohm’s Law and resistance

+We also solved a numerical problem together, and the professor’s explanations were very clear and helpful.
+Students took notes during the lecture to grasp the important concepts.

+From 10:30 AM to 12:00 PM, we attended the **Chemistry lecture** by **Professor Karan Bhalla**.

+- The class started with student introductions where everyone shared their aspirations.
+- The professor gave an overview of the **chemistry syllabus**, explaining the exam scheme, marks division, internal and external assessments, and rules.
+- The first topic discussed was **hardness of water**, covering the differences between **hard water** and **soft water**.
+- We also learned about **reverse osmosis**, and the definitions of **diffusion** and **osmosis**.

+This session provided a solid foundation for the chemistry topics we will cover this year.

+---